Skip to main content

 # Optional: extended NCCL logging while validating RoCE behavior

-export NCCL_DEBUG=INFO # Remove NCCL_DEBUG unless debug logging is needed
+export NCCL_DEBUG=INFO # Remove NCCL_DEBUG when you don't need debug logging

-CoreWeave has several sample NCCL test jobs designed for use with MPI Operator or Slurm.
-These are in the nccl-tests repository, which can be used to test GPUDirect RDMA support with RoCE.
-For more information, refer to instructions for testing in the repository.
+CoreWeave provides several sample NCCL test jobs for use with MPI Operator or Slurm.
+These jobs live in the nccl-tests repository, and you can use them to test GPUDirect RDMA support with RoCE.